 - Reproductive Problems – infertility, multiple miscarriages, early labor or other pregnancy complications

 Whenever a woman has the symptoms associated with uterine fibroids, a visit to her physician is warranted.
 Once diagnosed, uterine fibroids do not automatically require treatment.
 When deciding on a therapeutic approach, a physician will consider if his or her client is having any symptoms, desires to become pregnant in the future or is close to menopause – as well as the size, number and location of the fibroids.
 In many cases, treatment is unnecessary.
-If a patient and her doctor opt for treatment, the most common avenues include medication, embolization, surgery or other emerging high tech solutions.
+If a patient and her doctor opt for treatment.

 Bodywork and Fibroids